mathriddle/ColabTurtlePlus/README.md

    * positive angles are measured counterclockwise with 0° pointing right The original default values in ColabTurtle can be used by calling turtle.OldDefaults() before the initializeTurtle() command.

 This version extends ColabTurtle to include more of the commands found in the classic turtle.py package and some additional features.
+* The possible turtle shapes include the ones from turtle.py: 'classic' (the default), 'arrow', 'triangle', 'square', 'circle', 'blank'.
+The 'turtle' shape is the one that Tolga Atam included in his original ColabTurtle version.
+Use 'turtle2' for the polygonal turtle shape form turtle.py.
+The circle shape from the original ColabTurtle was renamed 'ring'.
 * Added option for selecting a mode when initializing the turtle graphics
    * "standard" : initial turtle heading is to the right (east) and positive angles measured counterclockwise with 0° pointing right.
    * "logo" : initial turtle heading is upward (north) and positive angles are measured clockwise with 0° pointing up.
    * "world" : used with user-defined coordinates.
 Setup is same as "standard".
    * "svg": This is a special mode to handle how the original ColabTurtle worked.
 The coordinate system is the same as that used with SVG.
 The upper left corner is (0,0) with positive x direction going left to right, and the positive y direction going top to bottom.
 Positive angles are measured clockwise with 0° pointing right.
 * Added functions to print or save the svg tags for the image.
-* Added "arrow" as a turtle shape (also the default shape).
 * Added speed=0 option that displays final image with no animation.
 * Added done function so that final image is displayed on screen when speed=0.
 * Added setworldcoordinates function to allow for setting world coordinate system.
 This sets the mode to "world".
 This should be done immediately after initializing the turtle window.
 * Added towards function to return the angle between the line from turtle position to specified position.
 * Implemented begin_fill and end_fill functions from aronma/ColabTurtle_2 github.
 Added fillcolor function.
 Because the fill is controlled by svg rules, the result may differ from classic turtle fill.
+There are two possible arguments to specify the SVG fill-rule: 'nonzero' (default) and 'evenodd'.
+See https://developer.mozilla.org/en-US/docs/Web/SVG/Attribute/fill-rule for details.
 * Implemented circle (arc) function from aronma/ColabTurtle_2 github.
 Modified these to match behavior of circle function in classic turtle.py package.
 If the radius is positive, the center of the circle is to the left of the turtle and the path is drawn in the counterclockwise direction.
 If the radius is negative, the center of the circle is to the right of the turtle and path is drawn in the clockwise direction.
 Number of steps is not used here since the circle is drawn using the svg circle function.
 * Modified the color function to set both the pencolor as well as the fillcolor, just as in classic turtle.py package.
 * Added dot function to draw a dot with given diameter and color.
+* Added shapesize function to scale the turtle shape.

 Commands
 ----